 - Students are expected to complete their degree/diploma/certificate program within a Maximum Time Frame (MTF) of 150% of the required number of credit hours to graduate. e.g., programs requiring 72 credits will have a 108 credit maximum.
 All attempted hours are counted, including transfer hours, whether or not financial aid was received, or whether or not the coursework was successfully completed.

 Students with questions about the required Satisfactory Academic Standards above should contact the Financial Aid Office.

 Discrimination, Harassment, and Sexual Misconduct

-- If a student thinks that he/she has been discriminated against, the student shall inform the chief student affairs officer or his/her designee within thirty (30) calendar days of the occurrence of the alleged incident.
-The chief student affairs officer or his/her designee shall conduct a preliminary investigation of the discrimination grievance.
+- If a student thinks that he/she has been discriminated against, the student shall inform the Chief Student Officer or his/her designee within thirty (30) calendar days of the occurrence of the alleged incident.
+The Chief Student Officer or his/her designee shall conduct a preliminary investigation of the discrimination grievance.

-- The student, chief student affairs officer or his/her designee, and other involved parties shall work informally to negotiate a solution within fourteen (14) calendar days.
+- The student, Chief Student Officer or his/her designee, and other involved parties shall work informally to negotiate a solution within fourteen (14) calendar days.
 The informal student discrimination grievance procedure shall be completed within forty-four (44) calendar days of the occurrence of the alleged incident.